 Implicit Chaining

-There is a special variable in Perl6 named $_.
+There is a special variable in Raku named $_.
 It has type (Any) and essentially takes on whatever value that would make sense in the moment.
 In for loops it becomes the looping parameter, and in blocks of code it becomes the implicit parameter.
 It can be set explicitly using given constructs (but more on that later).
-A special feature of Perl6’s syntax is that the . operator implicity calls functions on $_ if a left operand isn’t passed into it.
+A special feature of Raku’s syntax is that the . operator implicity calls functions on $_ if a left operand isn’t passed into it.
 Along with implicit return statements, this encourages a rather elegant form of method chaining – akin to Ruby’s tap or pointfree style Haskell.

 Here’s a contrived example: given a list of lists, filter the lists down to only their even elements and print the new lists.